hunteke/temoa/docs/source/Documentation.rst

 .. [#open_source_realities] The two main goals behind Temoa are transparency and recreatability, hence the AGPL license.
 Unfortunately, there are some harsh realities in the current climate of EEO modeling, so this license is not a guarantee of openness.
-This documentation touches on the issues involved.
+This documentation touches on the issues involved in the final section, :ref:`OpenSourceNote`.

 .. [#elided_math] However, the code is freely inspectable: ``temoa_lib.py``.
    You are also welcome to inquire on the Temoa Project forum.
 Please see